 GROUP BY EnglishProductName

 HAVING COUNT(EnglishProductName) > 1) ORDER BY EnglishProductName

-The aim of the above query is to provide a set of results which includes all of the columns we are interested in while also grouping and ordering the results in a useful way.
+The aim of the above query is to provide a set of results that includes all of the columns we are interested in while also grouping and ordering the results in a useful way.

 In the example, an inner

 SELECT is used within the